zh3/ioc-typescript/README.md

 }
 ```
 ### Retrieving an instance
 `getInstance<>()` is called for a particular type identifier and abstract type.
-If all necessary dependencies are registered with the container, it will return an instance, otherwise a `DependencyNotFoundError` is thrown.
+If all necessary dependencies are registered with the container, it will autowire them and return an instance, otherwise a `DependencyNotFoundError` is thrown.
 ```Typescript
         const container: Container = new Container()
             .for<IVehicle>(testTypeIDs.VEHICLE).use(Car)